Nathank4242/Create-TaskQuestions/Free Response.md

 ```

+sequencing list of steps filtertion with the foreach
-She gets an input then inserts it to create thhe text.
+She gets an input then inserts it to create the text.

 Butters